Approved by the Surfrider Foundation Board of Directors on June 27, 2009

 Statement

 Beach access is a universal right and necessary for the public’s enjoyment of the beach.
-Surfrider Foundation promotes the rights of the public, including all recreational user groups, and members of the community to enjoy low-impact beach access, including the enjoyment of coastal aesthetics.
-Surfrider encourages recreational user groups to balance their interests and to work cooperatively with local residents and decision-makers to ensure maximized coastal access for all persons.
+Surfrider Foundation promotes the rights of the public, including all recreational user groups, and members of the community to enjoy low-impact, quality beach access, including the enjoyment of coastal aesthetics.
+Surfrider encourages recreational user groups to balance their interests and to work cooperatively with local residents and decision-makers to ensure equitable coastal access for all persons.

 NOW, THEREFORE, BE IT RESOLVED that the Surfrider Foundation Board of Directors finds:

-The Surfrider Foundation is an environmental organization dedicated to the protection and enjoyment of the world’s oceans, waves, and beaches for all people through a powerful activist network.
-Our membership includes beach goers, surfers, windsurfers, fishermen, kayakers, other ocean users and people concerned with the protection of the world's beaches and oceans.
+The Surfrider Foundation is an environmental organization dedicated to the protection and enjoyment of the world’s ocean, waves, and beaches for all people through a powerful activist network.
+Our membership includes beach goers, surfers, windsurfers, fishers, kayakers, other ocean users and people who value the protection of the world's beaches and ocean.